Food Sovereignty Network

 Berkeley Basket grows hyper-locally, producing organic vegetables and flowers out of residential backyards in Berkeley, to provide a local CSA.

-Funders
+Our Funders

 We are grateful to the100+ individuals that believe in and contribute to Agroecology Commons.
 We could not do it without you!
+We also thank our present and past public funders and private foundations that help make our work possible, including:

 • CDFA Beginning Farmer and Farmworker Training and Workforce Development Program